bcorwen/KTOMEblog/docs/devblog_12.md

 ### Back-plates and Connections

 Sometime later, Miracoulon again came in with some great suggestions to help me design the physical and electrical connectors.
 I initially wanted a back-plate that the modules would be pushed into, where connectors would match up and allow power and signals to reach the modules.
 I wasn't sure how to actually design this in, and started to instead look into loose cabling that would have to be attached to the modules before sliding them in place.
-This brought up a whole heap more questions about how this would work without a tangle of cables inside and making it user friendly to people other than myself.
+This brought up a whole heap more questions about how this would work without having a tangle of cables inside and whiloe making it user friendly to people other than myself.
 Mira and I brainstormed the back-plate idea again and came up with more 3D printing to save the day.

 > ![Design of the back plate](https://i.imgur.com/APkyNPH.png)
 >